brandonbyr4/url-shortener/README.md

 # url-shortener

+This project was created using NodeJS, Express, Bootstrap, and MongoDB.

+## Start the server

-Start the server using 'npm run dev'.
+Start the development server using 'npm run dev'.
 Connect to a local MongoDB server at mongodb://localhost:27017.